 Influencer marketing has in fact become so commonplace that the Advertising Standards Agency has released official guidelines which must be adhered to when posting sponsored content.
 As you can see from Kate’s post, she clearly has to state that she has been paid by Alpro to post this content.

 Influencer marketing is becoming so popular that the industry is expected to grow to $10 billion globally within the next five years.
 37% of marketers attributed part of their marketing budget to it in 2018 and 67% are looking to increase their stand-alone influencer budgets over the next 12 months.
-It’s abundantly clear that influencer marketing is something we’re going to see a lot of in 2019.
+It’s abundantly clear that influencer marketing is something we’re going to see a lot of.

 How to use influencer marketing